Did you know? Nearly 8 out of 10 Americans are now shopping online.

 The high-impact pages are the most visited pages on your website.
 They are the ones that attract more visitors and stimulate more engagement from your users.

-In most cases, these high-impact pages include homepage, product pages, category pages, blog posts and trending pages.
+In most cases, these high-impact pages include homepage, product pages, category pages, blog posts and trending pages, therefore you need to use the best SEO practices to make them profitable.
 Here are some tips for you:

 Tip #1: Determine your target keywords.
 You need to know the most common words (or keywords) that your target audience are using.
 From there, insert those keywords on your high-impact pages and of course, your meta data.
 Include textual information that is helpful, descriptive and relevant.